Rarest bee genus in North America is not so rare after all

-Category: Environment Hits: 3Canadian researchers have discovered that a bee thought to be rarest in North America, as the only representative of its genus, is no more than an unusual specimen of a widespread species.
+Category: Environment Hits: 12Canadian researchers have discovered that a bee thought to be rarest in North America, as the only representative of its genus, is no more than an unusual specimen of a widespread species.
 They have reclassified the mystery bee, collected in Nevada in the 1870s, as an aberrant specimen of the California digger-cuckoo bee, a cleptoparasitic bee, with females that lay eggs in the nests of digger bees.

 Read more https://www.sciencedaily.com/releases/2021/06/210615132057.htm